 CB: Cor Van der Hart (Amsterdam)

-He became one of the first professional player in Holland when he joined Lille in 1950.
+He became the third Dutch player in history to play board and one of the first professional player in Holland when he joined Lille in 1950.
 Before that, he played for Ajax.
 Widely considered one of the best Dutch defender in history.
+He had 44 caps, but the cap total largely was limited because the KNVB suspended all players that left the country to play professional football.

 CB: Rinus Israel (Amsterdam)